bpevans/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/discovery-service.md

 # Use the Discovery Service with the SDK Assemblies

 > [!IMPORTANT]
-> Effective Decempber 1, 2019, the Regional Discovery service is deprecated.
+> Effective Decempber 1, 2019, the Discovery service that is accessible via the Organization Service SDK has been deprecated along with the regional Discovery WebAPI endpoints.
 More information: [Important changes (deprecations)](/power-platform/important-changes-coming/).
-See [Global Discovery](/powerapps/developer/common-data-service/webapi/discover-url-organization-web-api) and [Modify existing code to use Global Discovery Web API](../discovery-orgsdk-to-webapi.md) for migration details.
+See [Discovery WebAPI](/powerapps/developer/common-data-service/webapi/discover-url-organization-web-api) and [Modify existing code to use Discovery Web API](../discovery-orgsdk-to-webapi.md) for migration details.

 [!INCLUDE [cc-discovery-service-description](../includes/cc-discovery-service-description.md)]